Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 2 Januari 2026 00.30.24 UTC
+- WIB: Jumat, 2 Januari 2026 01.43.08 UTC
-- WITA: Jumat, 2 Januari 2026 01.30.24 UTC
+- WITA: Jumat, 2 Januari 2026 02.43.08 UTC
-- WIT: Jumat, 2 Januari 2026 02.30.24 UTC
+- WIT: Jumat, 2 Januari 2026 03.43.08 UTC

 Kutipan Inspiratif:
-"I failed in some subjects in exam, but my friend passed in all.
-Now he is an engineer in microsoft and i am the owner of microsoft."
+"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."

-Kategori: inspirational
+Kategori: motivational